Best Filipino Snacks – 30 Best Philippine Snacks

-Today we will write about Filipino snacks.
 All our favorite Philippine snacks and Filipino merienda from salty snacks to sweet snacks that you can find in the Philippines.
+Click here to get your discount booking activities in the Philippines!

 MOST POPULAR FILIPINO SNACK

 Balut is the most popular of the list of Filipino snacks especially locals love foreigners trying balut.
-Balut is a developing duck embryo which is boiled and eaten in the shell.
+Balut is a developing duck embryo that is boiled and eaten in the shell.

 SALTY FILIPINO SNACKS

 Rachel and me totally prefer salty snacks than a sweet Filipino merienda.
 Han prefers sweet snacks for sure.
-WE enjoy going for street food: calamares, intestines and trying food.
+We njoy going for street food: calamares, intestines and trying food.

-Okoy or Ukoy is a crispy deep-fried fritters made with small shrimps, vegetables, green papaya, and glutinous rice batter.
+Okoy or Ukoy is a crispy deep-fried fritters made with small shrimp, vegetables, green papaya, and glutinous rice batter.
 There are many varieties of this dish.
-Some even use other seafood or bigger shrimps to make it tastier.
+Some even use other seafood or bigger shrimp to make it tastier.
 It’s one of Ruben’s favorite Philippine snacks.

 4. PORK BARBECUE